 When people take Xanax correctly, it has a low potential for abuse.
 However, the overprescribing of this drug has led to an increase in abuse.
-Also, the longer that people take Xanax, the more likely that they are to develop addiction.
+Also, the longer that people take Xanax, then the more likely that they are to develop an addiction.
 Any drug that changes the chemical balance in the brain can be addictive, and Xanax is no exception.

 Why Is Xanax Addictive?

 Like other benzos, Xanax causes a chain reaction of chemical responses in the brain.
 In particular, it increases how sensitive GABA receptors are in the brain.
 These receptors encourage the brain to release more dopamine.
 This chemical is the one that makes people feel good.

 Any activity that releases dopamine in the brain can become addictive.
 For that reason, people can develop an addiction to activities such as shopping, having sex or eating good food.
 Since this drug increases the production of dopamine to make people feel good, it has the potential for abuse as well.
 Now you know how addictive is Xanax for today’s society.

 Let Us Provide Treatment for Your Drug Addiction

 At Crest View Recovery Center, we work hard to ensure that our clients get the treatment that they need.
 Because of that, we offer Xanax addiction treatment.
 Some of the many other programs that we have to include: